trupples/adi-documentation/docs/solutions/reference-designs/ad-amr-bms-sl/hardware_configuration_page/hardware_configuration.rst

 Maximum Output Voltage:

 	- By default, the LTC4421 power path controller prioritizes the output from the USB-C AC/DC adapter.
 This configuration ensures that the system draws power from the adapter rather than from the battery during charging.
-Conseqeuently, the maximumoutput voltage corresponds to the adapter's output, typically up to 20V.
+Conseqeuently, the maximum output voltage corresponds to the adapter's output, typically up to 20V.

-	- To limit the maximumoutput voltage to the voltage of the battery, the USB-C adapter power path can be disabled via software control.
+	- USB-C VBUS output power path can be disabled via software control.

 USB-C Adapter
 -----------------
+	- MAX77958 software and hardware configuration negotiates on VBUS only 20V if the USB-C AC/DC adapter can provide at least 3A minimum at 20V.
+To modify the configuration to negotiate other PDOs, refer to `EVAL-CN0581-EBZ User Guide <https://wiki.analog.com/resources/eval/user-guides/circuits-from-the-lab/cn0581>`__.

 	- Recommended AC/DC USB-C adapter: multicomp MP009261 (supports 20V/3A).

 	- For increasd output current when the battery is charging, use an AC/DC USB-C adapter that supports 20V/5A PDO.
 For a 20V/5A PDO make sure that the cable used from the AC/DC adapter to the board is specified for 5A current.